CodingBobby/codingbobby.github.io/projects/chaotic-shapes.md

 The pure beauty of its unpredictable but organic shape hooked me from the first minute – I believe this feeling will stay with me forever.

 So here is a small collection of rather simple but in a way artistic renderings of attractors I made for fun.
+You can click on the images to open them in high resolution.

 ## Lorenz Attractor